moskante/bayesian_models_psychophysics/README.md

 Bayesian Psychophysics: Bayesian Hierarchical Models and Prior Elicitation for Fitting Psychometric Functions by Maura Mezzetti, Colleen P. Ryan, Priscilla Balestrucci, Francesco Lacquaniti and Alessandro Moscatelli.
 (2023)

-The file "analysis_data_set_1" refers to section 3.1 of the article.
+The file "analysis_data_set_1.R" refers to section 3.1 of the article.
-The file "analysis_data_set_2" refers to section 3.2 of the article.
+The file "analysis_data_set_2.R" refers to section 3.2 of the article.
-The file "analysis_elicitation_3" refers to section 4 of the article.
+The file "analysis_elicitation_3.R" refers to section 4 of the article.

+Models in JAGS are defined in the txt files.
+Within the R codes, rjags is used to run the Bayesian models specified in the txt files.

 Data-sets for the first and second files (esperimento1.Rdata and esperimento_2.Rdata) are taken repectively from the two articles listed below.